-My favorite part, however, is – if you’re lonely, they’ll bring you a pet goldfish in a nice big bowl.
-Frankly, I don’t get too lonely in hotels.
-With a house full of kids and carpools, it’s nice occasionally to sleep in a quiet room.
+My favorite part, however, is – if you ask they’ll bring you a pet goldfish in a nice big bowl to keep you company.
+Frankly, I travel regularly and don’t get all that lonely.
 But I always request a goldfish anyway.
-When the bellman brought it to my room, he set it down — along with a tiny table-card informing me that the fish’s name was Jason, a clever touch.
+When the bellman brought it to my room, he set it down along with a tiny table-card informing me that the fish’s name was Jason, a sweet touch.

-It’s up to the firm to decide who they want to be, and how they want their people to behave.
-What they value and how to execute on it.
-But we have to decide very specifically, and tell them just as clearly.
-Then we have to model that behavior.
+It’s up to the firm to decide who they want to be, and how they want their people to behave–precisely what they value and how to execute on it.
+Then the partners must model that behavior without exception.

-I just returned from Boise, Idaho, where I stayed in the Hotel 43.
-Not only is it attached to the outstanding Chandlers Steakhouse (order the Argentine Ribeye - wow), but when you enter your room, you are greeted with a little stuffed bear on the bed wearing a Hotel 43 terrycloth robe.
+I was working in Boise, Idaho and stayed in the Hotel 43.
+When you enter your room, you are greeted with a little stuffed bear on the bed wearing a Hotel 43 terrycloth robe.

 It doesn’t take much to stand out, but you first have to know precisely who you are and what your message is.
 Once you do, finding ways to convey that sensibility to the marketplace is relatively easy.

-How can your firm use this same type of idea?
+How can your law firm use this same type of idea?